 The convention's "West Coast" reputation (relaxed, tech-adjacent, creatively focused) held through the weekend.
 FC has always felt different from the East Coast mega-cons, and the 2026 edition reinforced that identity.

-FC 2026's 6,811 figure sits comfortably inside the convention's post-pandemic recovery curve.
-The 2024 edition had landed in the high-5,000s, 2025 pushed past 6,500, and 2026 cleared the next rung.
+FC 2026's 6,621 figure sits comfortably inside the convention's post-pandemic recovery curve.
+The 2024 edition had landed in the mid-5,000s, 2025 came in just under 6,500, and 2026 cleared that next rung.
 Growth has been steady rather than explosive, which matches FC's stated preference for measured expansion over chasing a mega-con headline number.

 The Bay Area tech crossover stayed visible.
 FC has always pulled a disproportionate share of attendees who work in software, hardware, and games, and the 2026 weekend saw the usual cluster of casual industry meetups in lobby corners.
 None of the formal panels were industry-branded, but the after-hours conversations near the Marriott bar leaned heavily that direction.